ykoellmann/cteXecutor/README.md

 # cteXecutor
-IntelliJ plugin to easily execute Common Table Expressions (CTEs) in SQL files.
+JetBrains IDEs plugin to easily execute Common Table Expressions (CTEs) in SQL files.
 Select CTEs from a popup, highlight their code, and run or copy the SQL effortlessly.

 ![Plugin Logo](src/main/resources/META-INF/pluginIcon.svg)
 ---

 ## Overview

-**cteXecutor** is an IntelliJ IDEA plugin designed to simplify working with SQL Common Table Expressions (CTEs).
+**cteXecutor** is a plugin for JetBrains IDEs designed to simplify working with SQL Common Table Expressions (CTEs).
 It helps you easily select, highlight, and execute specific CTEs or a chain of CTEs directly from your SQL editor.

 ---